groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ./make.sh
 ```

 An ISO image is created in the file `work/dsao.iso`.
-We can keep the temporary files
+We can keep the
-with the option "-keep".
-This is useful to examine why something is badly installed on
+temporary files with the option `-keep`.
+This is useful to examine why
-the DSAS without needed to start a server with the DSAS installed.
-The compilation time
+something is badly installed on the DSAS without needing to start a
+server with the DSAS installed.
+The compilation time of the `node` and
-of the `node` and `clamav` packages is extremely long and so, this compilation will
+`clamav` packages is extremely long and so, this compilation will
 take several hours the first time it is performed.

 To build a source package (see the files `pkg/*.pkg`) a command like

 ```
-./make.sh -build gnupg
+./make.sh build gnupg
 ```

 is used.
 To clean the files used during the build, the command

 ```
-./make.sh -clean
+./make.sh clean
 ```

 is used.
-The ISOs of the DSAS sare kept, but all of the other temporary files are
+The ISOs of the DSAS are kept, but all of the other temporary
-deleted.
+files are deleted.
 To completely clean the build tree, use the command

 ```
-./make.sh -realclean
+./make.sh realclean
 ```

 A compilation of the `Docker` image is performed with the command